Faint glimmers of hope as virus deaths appear to be holding

-NEW YORK (AP) — The steep rise in coronavirus deaths in New York appears to be leveling off in a possible sign that social distancing is working in the most lethal hot spot in the U.S., the governor said Monday — a trend that seems to have taken hold more convincingly in hard-hit Italy, Spain and France.
+NEW YORK (AP) — The steep rise in coronavirus deaths in New York seems to be leveling off in a possible sign that social distancing is working in the most lethal hot spot in the U.S., the governor said Monday — a trend that appears to have taken hold more convincingly in hard-hit Italy and Spain.

+Gov. Andrew Cuomo warned that this is no time to relax the restrictions aimed at keeping people from getting too close to one another, and he ordered bigger fines against violators.

+“The numbers look like it may be turning. `Yay, it’s over!’
+No, it’s not.
+And other places have made that mistake,” he said.

+More than 10,000 people have died of the virus in the United States, and it leads the world in confirmed infections at around 350,000.

+The number of dead in New York state climbed past 4,700, and the death toll in New York City closed in on the 2,753 lives lost at the World Trade Center on 9/11.

-Gov. Andrew Cuomo said the number of new people entering hospitals daily has dropped, as has the number of critically ill patients who require ventilators.
-But he warned that people must continue to abide by the social distancing and lockdown measures
+The state has been averaging just under 600 deaths per day for the past four days.
+As horrific as that number is, the roughly steady daily totals were seen a positive sign.
+Cuomo also reported that the number of new people entering hospitals daily has dropped, as has the number of critically ill patients who require ventilators.

-“It’s hopeful,” he said.
-“But it still depends on what we do.”

-He ordered schools and nonessential businesses to remain closed until the end of the month and lambasted New Yorkers for being out in parks over the weekend.
+At the same time, he ordered schools and nonessential businesses to remain closed until the end of the month, announced he is doubling the fines for rule breakers to $1,000, and lambasted New Yorkers for being out in parks over the weekend.

 “That is just wholly unacceptable,” he said.
 “People are dying.
 People in the health care system are exposing themselves every day to tremendous risk walking into these emergency rooms.”

-Italy’s day-to-day increase in new COVID-19 cases dipped again, for the lowest one-day increase in early three weeks..
-The country, ravaged by the virus, also saw a drop for the third straight day in the intensive care beds occupied by patients with coronavirus infections.
+Elsewhere around the world, Italy’s day-to-day increase in new COVID-19 cases dipped again, for the lowest one-day increase in early three weeks.
+The country, ravaged by the virus, also saw a drop for the third straight day in intensive care beds occupied by infected patients.

-Italy still has, by far, the world’s highest coronavirus death toll — almost 16,000 — but the pressure on northern Italy’s intensive care units has eased so much that Lombardy is no longer airlifting patients to other regions.
+Italy still has, by far, the world’s highest coronavirus death toll — over 16,500 — but the pressure on intensive care units in the north has eased so much that the region is no longer airlifting patients to other regions.

 Nursing coordinator Maria Berardelli at the hard-hit Pope John XXIII hospital in Bergamo said that while the numbers of new patients had eased up a bit, hospital staff members were still pulling long, difficult shifts.